NEWS

 Should You Buy a Hail-Damaged Car?

 Sometimes you can score a great deal on a hail-damaged car, but if you don’t take the proper precautions before finalizing the purchase, well, there could be hail to pay.
-Several states were recently pummeled with golf-ball to softball-size hail in a band of severe weather that stormed through the Midwest and Great Plains states.
-Car casualties, no doubt, were many.
-And with summer on the way and more severe weather likely to occur, more damaged vehicles may make it into the market.
+Changes in the seasons often bring big hailstorms.
+With autumn here and more severe weather likely to occur, more damaged vehicles may make it into the market.

-“All in all, some minor hail damage on a car might result in a nice discount on an otherwise great vehicle,” AAA said in a statement.
+When big storms hit, dealerships often advertise sales on their now cosmetically imperfect or recently repaired fleet of hail cars.
+“All in all, some minor hail damage on a car might result in a nice discount on an otherwise great vehicle,” AAA said a statement.
 “Just be cautious as you inspect the vehicle and talk to your lender, insurance agent and automotive technician before you buy.”

 Caveats for Buying a Hail-Damaged Car